Baked Brie Cheese with Bourbon Glaze

-Then gently lift the lid off and you have hot spreadable brie that is great on bread, crackers, or even with veggies!MY OTHER RECIPES
+Then gently lift the lid off and you have hot spreadable brie that is great on bread, crackers, or even with veggies!

 I like to bake the brie on a Swiss Diamond Nonstick Crepe Pan for several reasons.

-- Two, the shape of the pan means I can adding toppings and baguette slices right on the pan and serve it straight from the oven to the table.
+- Two, the shape of the pan means I can add toppings and baguette slices right on the pan and serve it straight from the oven to the table.

-While the brie is in the oven, whip up an easy topping of Cashews with Bourbon Brown Sugar Glaze (AKA bourbon caramel) to spoon over the top.
+While the brie is in the oven, whip up an easy topping of Cashews with Brown Sugar Bourbon Glaze (AKA bourbon caramel) to spoon over the top.

 This heavenly appetizer is always a welcomed addition to any party.
 In fact, it’s nearly always the first thing to disappear!

 No one can resist Baked Brie with Cashews and Bourbon Brown Sugar Glaze.

 Cashew Brown Sugar Bourbon Glaze Ingredients